 You: Hey.
 How was your day?

 Lit-Fic Hero: I met a woman in the park this morning.
 She wore a cloche hat and lace-trimmed gloves.
 She had the beginnings of a stye in her left eye, yet somehow that made her more beautiful.
 When she looked up, I saw she was crying.
-I wondered if she’d just been jilted.
-But she told me she was weeping for the crisis in that war-torn place which also serves as a proxy for the conflict within.
+She told me she was weeping for the crisis in that war-torn place which also serves as a proxy for the conflict within.
 I didn’t know what to say.

 You: I’m sure you didn’t.
 But c’mere, what were you doing in the park this morning?
 Isn’t your office on the other side of town?